Ibb: History

-Ibb has been occupied since ancient times, and due to its strategical importance, the Ottomans used it as an administrative centre.
+Ibb has been occupied since ancient times, and due to its strategic importance, the Ottomans used it as an administrative center.
 It thrived as a market town and the Ottomans established the Wednesday market in Ibb.
 Ibb was governed by a semi-autonomous emir until 1944, when the emirate was abolished.
-At times in its history many people have migrated to Ibb from areas of Yemen which had been experiencing drought, to find work in farming.
-In the mid 1950s there was reportedly an outbreak of smallpox in the city.
+At times in its history many people have migrated to Ibb from areas of Yemen experiencing drought, to find work in farming.
+In the mid-1950s there was reportedly an outbreak of smallpox in the city.

-German explorer, Hermann Burchardt, photographed the city in 1901, photos now held at the Ethnological Museum of Berlin.
+German explorer Hermann Burchardt photographed the city in 1901; these photos are now held at the Ethnological Museum of Berlin.

 Climate

 Ibb is located at an altitude of 2050 m on a spur of Mount Shamāḥī.
-Due to its high altitude, Ibb has a subtropical highland climate (Köppen climate classification: Cwa), and is one of the wettest areas of Yemen, typically receiving 800–1200 mm of rain per annum.
+Due to its high altitude, Ibb has a dry-winter humid subtropical climate (Köppen climate classification: Cwa), and is one of the wettest areas of Yemen, typically receiving around 500 mm of rain per annum.

 Notable landmarks

 The city is noted for its towering stone houses, with geometrical friezes and circular stained glass windows known as qamiriya.
 The main mosque was built during the Ottoman period, and there are other mosques and also a fortress in the vicinity, closed to visitors.
 An ancient overhead aqueduct still remains.
 Ibb University was established in 1996.
-Ibb also contains an art centre and museum and hotels such as Saba Tourist Hotel and Al-Riyad Hotel.
 The main football team is Al Sha'ab Ibb.